 - Wrap vacuum bag or canister contents into a separate plastic bag each time you vacuum, seal and discard to outside garbage container.
 Don't want those critters getting back in.

-- Apply a all-natural flea and tick control product everywhere around the inside of your house.
+- Apply a safe flea and tick control product such as Fleabusters or this one everywhere around the inside of your house.